almereyda/awesome-starred/README.md

 ## Perl

+- [perl-ip2as](https://github.com/JackSlateur/perl-ip2as) - IP to ASN mapping
+- [AS-Stats](https://github.com/manuelkasper/AS-Stats) - A simple tool to generate per-AS traffic graphs from NetFlow/sFlow records
 - [netdisco](https://github.com/netdisco/netdisco) - A web-based network management tool.
 - [OshiUpload](https://github.com/somenonymous/OshiUpload) - Anonymous file sharing engine
 - [Znuny](https://github.com/znuny/Znuny) - Znuny LTS is a fork of the ((OTRS)) Community Edition, one of the most flexible web-based ticketing systems used for Customer Service, Help Desk, IT Service Management.